grpc/proposal/A59-audit-logging.md

 logger.
 By also keeping the existing logger along for a period they will be able to prevent interruption.

+The RBAC filter will be NACKed if the configured logger types are not supported by gRPC, unless the filter it made optional.
+This is consistent with [A39: xDS HTTP Filter Support](https://github.com/grpc/proposal/blob/master/A39-xds-http-filters.md).

 Some readers may immediately notice that since an HTTP filter chain can contain an arbitrary number of RBAC filters, more than one of them could meet its audit condition for the same RPC and multiple audit log entries occur.
 When this happens,